 In 645, Diarmait, King of Ireland, granted this site to the monks of Clonmacnoise after they prayed, successfully, for his victory in battle.
 Not long afterwards, St Manchan, a respected scholar, left Clonmacnoise.
 Journeying here, he founded a monastery at Tuaim-nEirc, an island of dry land surrounded by bogs.
 Manchan perished in the yellow plague of 664.
 Since then, this area has been known as Lemanaghan: 'the grey lands of Managhan'.

-The war torn thirteenth century took its toll on the church.
-However, its fortunes revived in the fifteenth century, when it was patronised by the Mac Coghlans, a ruling Gaelic family.
+The war-torn 13th century took its toll on the church.
+However, its fortunes revived in the 15th century, when it was patronised by the Mac Coghlans, a ruling Gaelic family.
 For the next 200 years, the church became embroiled in the politics of this family and was sometimes a target of its enemies.
 During the rebellion of 1641, the church was damaged.
 By 1682, the church was no longer used as a place of worship.
 However the holy well and tree continue to be a site of pilgrimage and prayer.
 The feast day of St Manchan is celebrated on 24th January each year and St Manchan's Shrine is still venerated at the Catholic church in Boher.